jcrm1/syscall_intercept/README.md

 process itself.

 ## riscv32 to-do:
-- [ ] Clean this list up and turn it into GitHub issues
+- [ ] Clean this list up and turn it into a GitHub Project where possible
 - [ ] Add case for stack pointer change after clone (`post_clone`) (`intercept.c`)
 - [ ] Migrate `syscall_formats.c` and `.h`
 - [ ] Iterate over nop table and merge entries to determine which can be used for combination auipc+jalr